guybedford/es-module-lexer/README.md

 [![Build Status][actions-image]][actions-url]

-A JS module syntax lexer used in [es-module-shims](https://github.com/guybedford/es-module-shims).
+A JS/TS module syntax lexer used in [es-module-shims](https://github.com/guybedford/es-module-shims).

-Outputs the list of exports and locations of import specifiers, including dynamic import and import meta handling.
+Outputs the list and locations of exports and import specifiers, including dynamic import and import meta expressions.

-Supports new syntax features including import attributes and source phase imports.
+Supports new syntax features including import attributes, deferred evaluation, and source phase imports.

-A very small single JS file (~7KiB gzipped for the [minimal build](#minimal-build)) that includes inlined Web Assembly for very fast source analysis of ECMAScript module syntax only.
+A very small single JS file (~7KiB gzipped for the [minimal build](#minimal-build)) that includes inlined WebAssembly for very fast source analysis of ECMAScript module syntax only.

 For an example of the performance, Angular 1 (720KiB) is fully parsed in 1ms, in comparison to the fastest JS parser, Acorn which takes over 100ms.